adoptium/infrastructure/ansible/README.md

 ## How do I run the playbooks on a remote Windows host?

-Ansible can't be installed locally on a Windows machine, therefore the playbook has to be ran on a seperate system and then pointed at a Windows Machine.
+Ansible can't be installed locally on a Windows machine, therefore the playbook has to be ran on a separate system and then pointed at a Windows Machine.

 This can be done by doing the following:

 1) In `playbooks/AdoptOpenJDK_Windows_Playbook/main.yml` change `- hosts: {{ groups['Vendor_groups'] ...` to `- hosts: all`
 2) Alter `playbooks/AdoptOpenJDK_Windows_Playbook/group_vars/all/adoptopenjdk_variables.yml` to add `ansible_winrm_transport: credssp`.
 Uncomment and set `ansible_password` to your admin user's password.